How Splunk licensing works

 If you want to continue using Splunk's Enterprise features after the 60 day Trial expires, you must purchase an Enterprise license.
 Contact a Splunk sales rep to learn more.

 Once you've purchased and downloaded an Enterprise license, you can install it on your Splunk instance and access Splunk Enterprise features.
-Check out "Types of Splunk licenses" in this manual for information about Enterprise features.
+Read "Types of Splunk licenses" in this manual for information about Enterprise features.